 In terms of texture, I use a smooth paper with a slight gloss.
 The photo paper will not fit because the glue will not adhere.
 It is also possible to use color paper, even patterned paper, the most important thing is that it should be thick.

-Some models, like the hippocampus which seems to come out of the wall, have many colors.
+Some models, like the seahorse which seems to come out of the wall, have many colors.
 Are they more complicated?

 Or, like what I've done for several models, you could paint or color every polygon with a different color.
 There are several techniques here with several qualities of render.
 The simplest will be to color each facet with felt pencils.
 Otherwise paint the sculpture in white and then color each polygon with colored markers.
 Or paint each polygon with different color paints.
 Each customization technique offers a different rendering, but the goal is the same: having a unique object.